Frequently Asked Questions

 Can I save money buying a stove Online and paying someone to install it?

-If you buy a stove Online and then pay someone else install it, if it doesn’t work correctly (after installation or several months later), the Online stove retailer can blame the installer and the installer can blame the Online retailer.
-This can be a nightmare making it impossible to get a refund from the stove retailer or the installer.
+If you buy a stove Online and then pay someone else install it, if it doesn’t work correctly (when installed or several months later), the Online stove retailer is likely to blame the installer and the installer is likely the Online retailer.
+This can be a nightmare situation making it impossible to get a refund from the stove retailer or the installer.
 The only way to resolve this common problem could be to pay a reputable stove company to remove the existing stove and then supply & install a replacement stove.

-Buying a stove online may initially appear a cheaper option, but you will also need to spend several hundred pounds buying all of installation accessories required to fit the stove.
-Because online stove retailers focus on selling stoves and have not seen your property, in order to make the Online option appear less expensive they can forget to explain that your installer is very likely to need far more than just one of their "installation kits" (which normally only include a stove pipe, register plate, flue liner and rain cowl) to install a stove in compliance with building regulations and HETAS & OFTEC rules.
+Buying a stove Online may initially appear a cheaper option but this is seldom the case, you will also need to spend around £400 buying the installation accessories required to fit the stove and around £1,000 for a HETAS or OFTEC registered installer to install the stove.
+Because Online stove retailers only focus on selling stoves as quickly as possible and have not seen your property, in order to make the online option appear less expensive they can forget to explain that your installer is very likely to need far more than just one of their "installation kits" (which normally only include a generic stove pipe, register plate, flue liner and rain cowl) to install your stove in compliance with Building Regulations and HETAS & OFTEC rules or to drastically under estimate the cost of HETAS or OFTEC registered installer.

-We can supply a high quality stove (£700 RRP), all of the installation accessories normally required and one of our teams of HETAS and OFTEC registered installers' will expertly install the stove for only £999 +vat = £1,198.80
+However, we can supply a choice of high quality stoves (RRP £799), all of the stove installation accessories normally required and one of our teams of HETAS and OFTEC registered installers' will expertly install the stove for only £999 + vat = £1,198.80

 Can I install my own stove?

-Safety regulations surrounding the installation of solid fuel burning stoves are very strict because of the consequences of making a mistake can be a house fire and a fine of up to £5,000.
+Safety regulations surrounding the installation of solid fuel burning stoves are very strict because the consequences of making a mistake can be dangerous to you & your neighbours and incur a fine of up to £5,000.

-If your stove is not installed by a HETAS or OFTEC registered installer you will need to pay up to £450 to apply to your local council for Building Regulations approval, ensure your stove is installed in full compliance with the 89 page document known as Section J of the Building Regulations and then ask the council to inspect and hopefully approve the installation after the stove has been installed.
+If your stove is not installed by a HETAS or OFTEC registered installer you will need to pay up to £450 to apply to your local council for Building Regulations approval before installing the stove, then ensure the stove is installed in full compliance with an 89 page document known as Section J of the Building Regulations and then ask the council to inspect and hopefully approve the installation before the stove is used.

-HETAS and OFTEC registered installers are responsible for ensuring all aspects of a stove installation are in full compliance with Section J Building Regulations and HETAS & OFTEC rules, which includes the parts of a stove installation that are not visible after installation has been completed.
-Therefore, it is extremely unlikely you will be able to find a HETAS or OFTEC registered installer who is prepared to risk their livelihood and committing a potentially criminal offence by "Certifying" someone else's stove installation.
+HETAS and OFTEC registered installers are responsible for ensuring all aspects of a stove installation are in full compliance with Section J of the Building Regulations and HETAS & OFTEC rules, which includes the parts of a stove installation that are not visible after installation has been completed.
+Therefore, it is extremely unlikely you will be able to find a HETAS or OFTEC registered installer who is prepared to risk their livelihood and potentially committing criminal offence by "certifying" someone else's stove installation.

 GATFire’s very experienced teams of installation engineers are fully HETAS and OFTEC registered.
 Our work is guaranteed for 6 years and covered by our 5 million pounds insurance policy.

-Ecodesign Plus is a description used by some manufacturers to indicate a stove exceeds the Ecodesign compliant standard by generating even less emissions.
+Ecodesign Plus is a description used by some manufacturers to indicate a stove exceeds the Ecodesign compliant standard.

 All of the stoves GATFire supplies and installs are Ecodesign or Ecodesign Plus stoves.